 Livestream retail first appeared in China in 2017 using platforms such as Taobao, Weibo and WeChat.
-Since then companies and brands around the world, ranging from Sephora to Walmart to Kit Kat, have used social media platforms such as Facebook, Instagram and TikTok to host livestream selling events.
+Since then, companies and brands around the world, ranging from Sephora to Walmart to Kit Kat, have used social media platforms such as Facebook, Instagram and TikTok to host livestream selling events.
 Others such as Bloomingdale's are using Zoom.
-Amazon have got in on the act, and dedicated livestream retail platforms such as TalkShopLive and BuyWith are emerging.
+Amazon got in on the act, and dedicated livestream retail platforms such as TalkShopLive and BuyWith have emerged.
 Department store Nordstrom went so far as to build its own livestream platform.

 Livestreaming is estimated to represent 20% of China's total online commerce GMV in 2022 and be worth \$25 billion in the USA in 2023.5 In Southeast Asia, across six countries Ipsos surveyed in mid-2021, between 71% and 92% of shoppers were aware of livestreaming, and between 21% and 70% had bought something from a livestreaming show (see Figure 4).

 As with social commerce, livestreaming enables discovery.
 Shoppers may buy the product because of its nature or a charismatic presenter, not due to the brand.
-However, for product launches it offers the possibility to reach a large audience ready to buy.
-It is another example of the converged see-and-buy or discover-andbuy journey, assisted by promotions, sales and specials livestreaming hosts run during shows to encourage immediate purchase.
+For product launches, it offers the possibility to reach a large audience ready to buy.
+It is another example of the converged see-and-buy or discover-and-buy journey, assisted by promotions, sales and specials.
 Depending on the platform used and the fulfilment methodology employed, livestreaming can also enable brands to bypass the retailer and sell direct to consumers.